 According to Chris Bailey, author of Hyperfocus, consuming caffeine strategically can give your productivity and focus a serious boost.
-If you consume up to 200 milligrams of caffeine (about 2 cups of coffee), it has been proven that you can focus more intensely, work for longer without giving up and have a better short-term memory.
+If you consume up to 200 milligrams of caffeine (about 2 cups of coffee), it has been proven that you can focus more intensely, work for longer without giving up, and even have improved short-term memory.

 However (and this is a very strong however), after consuming more than 200 milligrams of caffeine the effects start to diminish.
 Amounts of more than 400 milligrams should be avoided as this leads to increased anxiety and decreased focus.